Post-measurement Quantum Monte Carlo: Background

 Here we describe basic properties of post-measurement states, the kinds of physical quantities which can probe the effects of measurements, and how the quantum-classical mapping can be leveraged in this setting.

 The setup is as follows.
 Suppose we have a set of $N$ qubits labelled $j=0,\ldots,(N-1)$, and that the system is initialized in a thermal state $\rho = \frac{1}{Z} e^{-\beta H}$ with respect to a Hamiltonian $H$.
 We then consider the effect of measuring a set of observables supported within a subregion $B$, for example one-body observables on sites $j \in B$, or two-body observables on pairs of sites $(jk)$, with each of $j,k \in B$; we will also write this as $(jk) \in B$.
+We denote by $A$ the complement of the measured region $B$.
 In each case we denote the set of outcomes by $\bm{s}$, i.e. $\bm{s}=\{s_j|j \in B\}$ for one-body measurements, or $\bm{s}=\{s_{(jk)}|(jk) \in B\}$ for two-body measurements.
 For projective measurements we can associate the full set of outcomes with a product of projectors, such as $P^{\bm{s}}=\bigotimes_{j \in B}P^{s_j}_j$ in the one-body case, where $P^{s_j}_j$ is a projection operator on site $j$ which depends on the outcome $s_j$.
 The probability $p^{\bm{s}}$ to observe the set of outcomes $\bm{s}$ is

 The post-measurement density matrix which we create in this case is

 We are interested in correlations and entanglement in post-measurement states $\rho^{\bm{s}}$.
 For example, the post-measurement correlation function $\braket{X_j X_k}^{\bm{s}}$ is